tsgates/arch-wiki-markdown/wiki/Disk_Cloning.md

 From physical disk /dev/sda to physical disk /dev/sdb

-    dd if=/dev/sda of=/dev/sdb bs=4096 conv=notrunc,noerror
+    dd if=/dev/sda of=/dev/sdb bs=4096 conv=notrunc,noerror,sync

-This will clone the entire drive, including MBR (and therefore bootloader), all partitions, UUID's, and data.
+This will clone the entire drive, including MBR (and therefore bootloader), all partitions, UUIDs, and data.

 -   notrunc or 'do not truncate' maintains data integrity by instructing dd not to truncate any data.
--   noerror instructs dd to continue operation, ignoring all input errors.
+-   noerror instructs dd to continue operation, ignoring all read errors.
 Default behavior for dd is to halt at any error.
+-   sync writes zeroes for read errors, so data offsets stay in sync.
 -   bs=4096 sets the block size to 4k, an optimal size for hard disk read/write efficiency and therefore, cloning speed.

+Note:To regain unique UUIDs, use "tune2fs /dev/sdbX -U random" on every partitions.

+Note:Partition table changes from dd are not be registered by the kernel.
+To notify of changes without rebooting, use a utility like partprobe (part of GNU parted).

 Backing up the MBR